Bike/hominy/compile-load-semantics.md

 The operative `$compile-time-value` is treated differently by the evaluator and the compiler.
 To the evaluator, it is almost an identity: it could be defined by `($vau (form) #ignore (eval form (make-standard-environment)))`.
 The compiler (that is, with its standard info) however, may evaluate the form in the evaluation environment at compile time, and substitute the resulting value for the form.

-(I think Common Lisp's `load-time-value` versus `#.` isn't relevant to Burke, since essentially all objects should be serializable, and if you want side effects at load time please reconsider and also load-time-value is inappropriate.
+(I think Common Lisp's `load-time-value` versus `#.` isn't relevant to Hominy, since essentially all objects should be serializable, and if you want side effects at load time please reconsider and also load-time-value is inappropriate.
 Sometimes people do use it like "static" locals in C - might be worth considering, I guess.)

 ## Module Specification

 In practice, it is convenient to be able to be able to specify a module and a corresponding compilation environment in concert, to use a specified compilation environment for compiling the module itself, and to compile all code in a module at once rather than to go through every operative individually.

-This specification in Burke takes the form of a list of _directives_.
+This specification in Hominy takes the form of a list of _directives_.
 A directive resembles a form, but is headed by a `_directive specifier_ rather than a combiner. `$cmodule` (or `directives->module` as an applicative, or `load-module` to read directives from a file) then interprets the directives to produce a module and compilation environment.

 Directives are of type `directive?` and include e.g. `define`, `inline`, `defmacro`, `directive-macrolet`, `define-directive-macro`, something something more later.